 3. The Objective Statement is Obsolete

-For years, resumes included a standalone objective statement at the beginning.
+For years, resumes included a standalone resume objective at the beginning.
 However, this is no longer the case, as any recruiter reading your resume understands that the objective is to secure a position at the company.
-Replace the old objective statement with a persuasive summary of your experience to catch the reader's attention.
+Replace the old objective statement with a persuasive summary of your experience to catch the reader’s attention.

 4. Sentence Fragments Are (Sometimes) Okay